 Dr. Dave Neale Dave received his PhD in Psychology and Education from the University of Cambridge in 2017, where he worked under the supervision of Dr. David Whitebread from the Centre for Research on Play in Education, Development and Learning (PEDAL).
 He has written policy briefings on education for the UK Houses of Parliament and worked as a consultant on play and learning for the Lego Foundation.
 His current research focuses on how play can enhance learning and development in infants and young children.

-Marcia Shirilla is a first year doctoral student in the School of Education, Learning Sciences program at the University of Delaware.
+Marcia Shirilla is a third year doctoral student in the School of Education, Learning Sciences program at the University of Delaware.
 She has a Master’s Degree in Leisure Studies from Penn State and a Bachelor of Science degree in Forestry from Virginia Tech.
 She has 17 years of experience working in the recreation industry including summer camp and afterschool programming, health and wellness programming, and facility management.
 She is excited to be working on the Language for Reading project to further her research interests on how children learn through play.

-Daniela Avelar is a first year doctoral student in the School of Education, Learning Sciences program at the University of Delaware.
+Daniela Avelar is a second year doctoral student in the School of Education, Learning Sciences program at the University of Delaware.
 She holds a B.A. in Psychology from Franklin & Marshall College in Lancaster, Pennsylvania.
 After graduating college, she worked as a lab manager in the Communication and Language Lab at the University of Illinois at Urbana Champaign where she assisted in psycholinguistic research projects.
 Her current research interests are bilingualism and language acquisition as well as how children learn from media and technology.

 Caroline Morano is a first year doctoral student in the School of Education, Learning Sciences program at the University of Delaware.
 She holds a B.A. in Psychology from College of the Holy Cross in Worcester, Massachusetts.
 During her undergraduate career, Caroline worked on a project looking at how children use embodiment, analogical reasoning, and gestures to learn about astronomy.
 Her current research interests are spatial learning, guided play, and language development in children.